srmagura/stylable-testbed-12/README.md

    }
    ```

+4. My button has a weird generated class name: `Button774907051---variant-9-secondary`.
+I'm not sure why there are three hyphens in a row or where the number 9 comes from.

 ## Feature Requests

 1. Would like `//` comments in `.st.css`.
 Sass allows this.
 2. It would feel a bit more natural me to read variables using `$` like other languages.
 E.g. if the variable is `foobar`, I could do `color: $foobar;` instead of `color: value(foobar);`.
-3. Something that Sass has that is pretty useful is [color functions](https://sass-lang.com/documentation/modules/color) like `lighten` and `darken`.
-It seems that Stylable does not have this feature.
-Here's a use case I don't know how to implement without color functions: a button mixin which darkens the button slightly when the user hovers over it.
+On the other hand, the `value()` syntax is very similar to CSS variables.

 ## DX Concerns